hideya/test-image-processing/docs/SPECIFICATIONS.md

      - Rotation angle
    - JWT token is added to the Authorization header
    - Submitted to `/api/images/upload` endpoint
-   - Upload progress is indicated with loading animation
+   - Upload and processing progress is indicated with loading animation

 5. **Handling Server Response**:
+   - Server processes the image synchronously and returns in a single response:
+     - Processed image as base64 data
+     - Angle measurements
+     - Image metadata
-   - On success, displays confirmation and begins polling for processing status
+   - Client displays the processed image and angles immediately
-   - Polls `/api/latest-angle` at 2-second intervals to check processing completion
-   - Updates UI with processing state indicators
+   - Updates UI with results
-   - Auto-refreshes measurements list once processing completes
-   - Preloads medium-sized image for faster display
+   - Refreshes measurement list to include the new data

 6. **Error Handling**:
    - Client displays appropriate error messages for various failure cases
    - Handles network errors, invalid files, and server processing failures
    - Allows retry on failure

-7. **Medium Image Caching**:
-   - Implements client-side caching system for medium-sized images
-   - Uses a combination of state management and browser caching
-   - Improves performance for repeated image views

 ## Server-Side Image Processing

-The server employs a sophisticated image processing pipeline:
+The server employs a memory-based image processing pipeline:

 1. **Upload Handling**:
    - Uses multer middleware for multipart/form-data parsing
    - Validates file type and size constraints
    - Generates a unique hash key for the image

-2. **Image Storage**:
+2. **In-Memory Processing**:
-   - Support for both local file storage and Cloudflare R2 cloud storage
-   - Creates appropriate storage structure based on configuration
-   - Uses hash-based filenames to prevent collisions

-3. **Medium Image Generation**:
-   - Creates optimized medium-sized images (preserving aspect ratio)
-   - Used for display in the application UI
-   - Applies quality optimization for size reduction
+   - All image processing is done in memory using buffers
+   - No files are written to the local filesystem
+   - Ideal for serverless environments like Netlify Functions

-4. **Angle Detection**:
+3. **Angle Detection**:
-   - Processes image with OpenCV algorithms to detect lines and angles
+   - Processes image with OpenCV algorithms or Sharp fallback to detect angles
-   - Implements edge detection and Hough transform
    - Calculates two dominant angles in the image
    - Applies user-specified rotation before processing

-5. **Data Storage**:
+4. **Data Storage**:
    - Stores image metadata in the database
    - Creates angle measurement records linked to images and users
    - Supports custom timestamp assignment for historical data
    - Stores optional memo text and icon IDs for better categorization

-6. **Cache Management**:
-   - Sets appropriate cache control headers for different image types
-   - Prevents browser caching issues with appropriate headers
-   - Implements etag support for efficient network usage
+5. **Response Generation**:
+   - Returns processed image data as base64-encoded string
+   - Includes angle measurements and metadata in the same response
+   - Eliminates the need for subsequent API calls

 ## Netlify Serverless Functions